govern0000/Class/Docue/Article/Word/a.md

 Word "elapse" has meaning that is pass duration.

 Word "path" has meaning that is way.

-Word "mode" has meaning that is configed way.

 Word "relate" has meaning that is relative.